artemkv/artemkv.github.io/cryptocurrencies.md

 - Once you process every transaction and delete all the redeemed inputs, you end up with about 3.2GB of UTXOs (unspent transaction output)
 - Bitcoin promoted a lot of research to optimize these numbers
 - Once you joined, you may and will, in turn, receive requests for blocks from new members who joined after you, and to maintain the system working, you should provide them with that data
-- So you should keep at least some of the downloaded blocks, even if it takes up space (this is similar to torrents, you don't really want to seed, but someone has to)
+- So you should keep at least some downloaded blocks, even if it takes up space (this is similar to torrents, you don't really want to seed, but someone has to)
 - To submit a new transaction, you define inputs and outputs, sign and broadcast to peers (using Wallet)
 - Peers who receive the transaction, broadcast further
 - Everyone keeps accumulating those transactions (in mempool.dat)